rhymix/rhymix/README.md

 Rhymix welcomes developers, designers, translators, and bugs to the public.
 If you would like to participate, please read [CONTRIBUTING.md](./CONTRIBUTING.md) first to ensure efficient and orderly project management.

-If you have found a security vulnerability, please let us know at devops@rhymix.org so that we can create a patch before it is exploited.
+If you have found a security vulnerability, please let us know at devops@rhymix.org so that we can make a patch before it is exploited.

 ### Official Website